sib-swiss/containers-introduction-training/docs/course_material/day2/2_introduction_snakemake.md

     * Execute the workflow: `snakemake --cores 1 results/second_step.txt`
     * Visualise the content of the `results` folder: `ls -alh results/`
     * Check that the files are identical: `diff results/first_step.txt results/second_step.txt`
-    * If the input file is missing, you can create it with `echo “snakemake” > results/first_step.txt` and then execute the workflow.
+    * If the input file is missing, you can create it with `echo "Hello world!" > results/first_step.txt` and then execute the workflow.
 We will see later why this happened and how to avoid it!

 ### Creating a workflow with several rules